merll/docker-fabric/docs/installation.rst

 Socat
 -----
 The tool Socat_ is needed in order to tunnel local TCP-IP connections to a unix socket on the target machine.
-You can either install it yourself, or use the existing Fabric task `build_socat` (currently only Ubuntu) to build it directly on your target machine.
+You can either install it yourself and transfer the binary using the Fabric task `install_socat`, or use the task `build_socat` (currently only Ubuntu) to build it directly on your target machine.

 Configuration